0xDegenDeveloper/GoL2/README.md

 ### External Functions:

-1. Migrate - **_can only be called once, right after contract proxy deploy, by the contract owner/admin_**
+Migrate - **_can only be called once, right after contract proxy deploy, by the contract owner/admin_**

-It migrates the contract from Cairo 0 -> Cairo 1.
-See more details [here](./MIGRATION.md).
+- Migrates the contract from Cairo 0 -> Cairo 1.
+See more details [here](./docs/MIGRATION.md)

 ```
 fn migrate (